neuroflow-hub/.github/profile/README.md

 # Neuroflow Labs

 Welcome to the Neuroflow Labs!
-This organization encompasses the core products and experiences that make up the Neuroflow ecosystem—a high-performance visual IDE for building and training machine learning models from first principles.
+This organization encompasses the core products and experiences that make up the Neuroflow ecosystem — a simple, visual IDE for building and training machine learning models from first principles.

 ## Ecosystem Repositories

-This organization is divided into three primary projects to ensure modularity and separation of concerns:
+This organization is divided into two primary projects to ensure modularity and separation of concerns:

 ### 1. [neuroflow-client](./neuroflow-client)
 The frontend user interface and Electron desktop wrapper for the visual node editor.